Bagmati Province: History

-During the Lichhavi and Malla period, this region was known as Nepalmandal and was ruled by Newar kings.
+During the Licchavi and Malla period, this region was known as Nepalmandal and was ruled by Newar kings.
 Historically the area of Bagmati province known as "Kathmandu Kshetra", which was established in 1956.
 Kathmandu Kshetra was composed by grouping the then five districts.
 Those five districts are now divided into many districts.
 Kathmandu Kshetra had a total area of 6144 sqmi and total population was 17.93 Lakhs (1.7 million).